analytixncs/naviga-analytics-docs/docs/informer/informer-templates.md

 Templates can be viewed as a webpage or exported to PDFs for easy sharing.

-> NOTE: In version 5.4 of Informer, Templates are still an **Experimental** feature.
-Use at your own risk!

 ## Parts of a Template

 As with any HTML file, there are a number of other files that can play a role in the formatting and building of the template file.